model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

   A complete solution for this is not known to us but there are ongoing investigations into harness generation mechanisms in CBMC.

-  Environments that are non-inductive could be created from the type as the safe Rust type constraints describe a finite space.
+  Function inputs that are non-inductive could be created from the type as the safe Rust type constraints describe a finite space.

   For dealing with pointers one applicable mechanism could be *memory